wjenh/pidp1-mods/Docs/UsingDCS2.md

 - rch 720022 receive a character from the current receive channel into the IO register
 - rcr 721022 same as rch except also release the channel, combines rch and rsc
-- tcb 724022 send a flexo character from the IO register to the current send channel
+- tcb 724022 send a character from the IO register to the current send channel
-- tcc 725022 send a flexo character fron the IO register to the current receive channel and release the channel
+- tcc 725022 send a character fron the IO register to the current receive channel and release the channel
 - rrc 720122 get the active channel number into IO register bits 12-17
 - rsc 721122 release the current receive channel